-Notwithstanding 6.2 below, the system is based on the best outcome from a dual algorithm, with additional consideration in the case of students who fall within the borderline of two degree classifications.
+Notwithstanding 6.2 below, the system is based on the best outcome from a single algorithm, with additional consideration in the case of students who fall within the borderline of two degree classifications.
 Specifically,

-- 6.1.1 Recommendations shall normally be based on the following "degree marks" the: - 1.
-Overall Aggregate, combining marks from Level C [weighted 10%], Level I [weighted 30%] & Level H [weighted 60%]; - 2.
-Overall Aggregate, combining marks from Level I [weighted 25%] & Level H [weighted 75%]; - 6.1.2 The lower overall aggregate shall be ignored. - 6.1.3 The overall average will be rounded to the nearest whole number (decimal places up to four are rounded down, decimal places of five or more are rounded up). - 6.1.4 A student's degree will then be classified based on an initial assessment of whether their rounded aggregate as determined above falls within the following categories:
+6.1.1 Recommendations shall normally be based on the following "degree marks" the:

+Overall Aggregate, combining marks from Level I [weighted 25%] & Level H [weighted 75%];

+- 6.1.3 The overall average will be rounded to the nearest whole number (decimal places up to four are rounded down, decimal places of five or more are rounded up). - 6.1.4 A student's degree will then be classified based on an initial assessment of whether their rounded aggregate as determined above falls within the following categories: